 As regulatory requirements become increasingly harmonized across the globe, the development and marketing of pharmaceutical products worldwide are also becoming more streamlined.
 However, global regulations are not one-size-fits-all, and sponsors aiming to market their products in multiple regions should be aware of the current standards and processes they may encounter during the development process.
 In this two-part blog series, we will explore the regulatory strategy considerations sponsors should bear in mind when working with the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA), with a focus on the development of drug and biologic products.

 The FDA governs the drug and biologic approval process in the United States, while the EMA serves the European Union (EU) plus Iceland, Norway, and Liechtenstein.
 As of January 1, 2021, EU pharmaceutical regulations do not apply to the United Kingdom, which formally left the EU in January 2020.
-Differences in the approval process and formal meetings or scientific advice processes between the US and EU will be discussed in this post, while Part 2 will cover applications for conducting clinical studies, expedited programs, pediatric considerations, and labeling.
-Subscribe to our mailing list at the bottom of this page to be notified when Part 2 is published.
+Differences in the approval process and formal meetings or scientific advice processes between the US and EU will be discussed in this post, while Part 2 covers applications for conducting clinical studies, expedited programs, pediatric considerations, and labeling.

 Approval Process: FDA vs EMA Procedures